William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Cheap derives from the Old English ceapan meaning 'to buy'; and Cheapside was used as a term for a 'market-place' or markets area.
 The name is found in many towns, but most famously in London where surrounding streets tells of the products sold there: Bread Street, Honey Lane, Milk Street, Poultry.

-This was not a district but a streetname in Birmingham and could be a London import of the late 18th century, probably by Samuel Bradford whose potential estate this was.
+This was not a district but a streetname in Birmingham and could well be a London import of the late 18th century, probably by Samuel Bradford whose potential estate this was.
 However, the name may have local connections.
 Before the Bull Ring was cleared of its encroachments by the Streets Commissioners in the 18th century, part of the markets area was known as Corn Cheaping ie. 'corn market'.

 From the mid-1700s Henry Bradford owned Warners Fields in Deritend, south-east of the River Rea crossing at Digbeth.
 He offered development land here for sale, probably with the intention of attracting industry rather than housing.
 Perhaps due to the low-lying nature of the land at the town end of the site, there were no takers. although the site sloped uphill towards Highgate.
 It may have been thought to be to far from the town centre at that time.
 And so, in 1767 Bradford offered his first plots free of charge to encourage development on his estate.